almondheil/almondheil/README.md

-- 👋 Hi, I’m almond!
+Hi, my name is almond!

+I am:
-- 👀 I’m a computer science student at Grinnell College
+- a CS student at Grinnell College

-- 🌱 I’m also interested in system administration and peer education!

-- 💞️ I’m looking to collaborate on any interesting programing language or operating system projects :)

-- 📫 Reach me at almond@almendra.dev
+- an aspiring sysadmin with a passion for peer education
+- never quite sure what's going on

+If you are curious about anything I do or just want to reach out, don't hesitate! [contact@almendra.dev](mailto:contact@almendra.dev)